psaux-it/woocommerce-aras-kargo/README.md

 - 1. processing -> completed
 - 2. processing -> shipped -> delivered

 In default workflow if the cargo on the way (tracking number generated on ARAS end) we update order status processing to completed.
-If you use this workflow there is no need to create any custom order status.\
+If you use this workflow there is no need to create any custom order status. <br />
 If you use three way workflow 'processing -> shipped -> delivered' we need to do some modifications that explained below.

 ## Will mess up anything?